|

 this

-time—i.e., from the time before everyone’s bodies
+time — i.e., from the time before everyone’s bodies

 had developed.
-So,

 the alleged “hottest” girls in high